jacklorusso/astro-site/src/content/post/first-impressions-of-astro/index.md

 ## Other options I (briefly) considered

-Proffessionally, I've mostly been using Gatsby and a bit of Next.js when building websites in recent years.
+Professionally, I've mostly been using Gatsby and a bit of Next.js when building websites in recent years.
 So why didn't I use them for this site?

 ### Gatsby